jonnonz1/nz-statute-book/acts/public/2011/sleepover-wages-settlement-act-2011.md

 (2) An employer must pay any amount payable to the employee under subsection (1) no later than 2 months after the date of commencement of this Act.

 ### 22 Entitlement to be paid minimum hourly rates for sleepovers performed after commencement of this Act
-(1) An employer must pay an employee to whom this subpart applies for each hour of sleepover that the employee performs during the period specified in the first column of the following table at the minimum hourly rate opposite that period specified in the second column of the following table:Specified periodMinimum hourly ratePeriod beginning on the commencement of this Act and ending with the close of 30 June 201250% of the applicable minimum hourly ratePeriod beginning on 1 July 2012 and ending with the close of 24 December 201275% of the applicable minimum hourly ratePeriod beginning on 25 December 2012 and ending with the close of 30 June 2013100% of the applicable minimum hourly rate
+(1) An employer must pay an employee to whom this subpart applies for each hour of sleepover that the employee performs during the period specified in the first column of the following table at the minimum hourly rate opposite that period specified in the second column of the following table:The following table is small in size and has 2 columns.
+Column 1 is headed Specified period.
+Column 2 is headed Minimum hourly rate.Specified periodMinimum hourly ratePeriod beginning on the commencement of this Act and ending with the close of 30 June 201250% of the applicable minimum hourly ratePeriod beginning on 1 July 2012 and ending with the close of 24 December 201275% of the applicable minimum hourly ratePeriod beginning on 25 December 2012 and ending with the close of 30 June 2013100% of the applicable minimum hourly rate
 (2) On and after 1 July 2013, an employer must pay an employee to whom this subpart applies for each hour of a sleepover performed by the employee at not less than the rate of minimum hourly wage that applies under the Minimum Wage Act 1983.
 (3) To avoid doubt, this section does not limit or affect any deductions that may lawfully be made to an amount payable under subsection (1) or (2).